 ALSO READDisability pension for defence forces at par with civilians Parliamentary panel bats for non-lapsable capital fund for Defence Ministry of Defence enhances financial powers to Armed Forces Defence Ministry approves delegation of powers to BRO Farmers stir ag'st building wall around defence land: 12 cops

+This is indeed an impressive body of work," Kovind added.
 During his visit here, the president also released a commemorative stamp on INS Kalvari at INS Dega in the presence of Navy Chief Admiral Sunil Lanba and Flag Officer Commanding-in-Chief of Eastern Naval Command Vice-Admiral Karambir Singh.